 Current is for features that have been clearly defined and are planned to be added in that current week of work.
 This allows the team to focus on immediate wins and tangible product improvements.
 These are actionable features and requests.

 Next-up is our weekly goals.
-Think of it like a task list.
+Think of it as a task list.
 Priority is ordered from highest to lowest.
-If you want a feature or task done faster, move it to the top and write a comment to emphasise priority.
+If you want a feature or task done faster, move it to the top and write a comment to emphasize priority.

 Each team member will move a feature or tasks to be in-progress once they start working on it.
 It's your top-down view of what's happening.
 We will comment as we go along, provide screenshots, and give as much transparency as possible into the process on each Trello card.